-The questionnaire will be designed to ask responses about formative and summative evaluation based on Carthey (2006)set of questions on implementation and post project completion evaluation.
-Organizational culture will be measured using Cameron (2004) measures of clan and hierarchy cultures measures.
-Organizational learning will be measured based on Argyris, (1993) organizational learning set of questions.
-These will be channeled into observable and measureable elements to enable the development of an index of the concept using a 5 point Likert scale of 5-Strongly agree; 4- Agree; 3- Not sure; 2- Disagree;1- Strongly disagrees were used to measure both the independent and dependent variables.
+The questionnaire was designed to ask responses about formative and summative evaluation based on Carthey (2006) set of questions on implementation and post project completion evaluation.
+Organizational culture was measured using Cameron (2004) measures of clan and hierarchy cultures measures.
+Organizational learning was measured based on Argyris, (1993) organizational learning set of questions.
+These were channeled into observable and measureable elements to enable the development of an index of the concept using a 5 point Likert scale of 5-Strongly agree; 4- Agree; 3- Not sure; 2- Disagree;1- Strongly disagrees were used to measure both the independent and dependent variables.